osisoft/PI-Interface-Emerson-Syncade-Docs/content/batch-interface-framework/command-line-parameter-reference/command-line-parameter-reference.md

 ### `/damcae`

-(Optional) Ignore events from a DeltaV Event Chronicle (alarms & events) data source when creating or checking PI Module Database objects.
+Ignore events from an Event Chronicle (alarms & events) data source when creating or checking PI Module Database objects.
 If the module path defined for an AlarmTag[#].Alias entry contains the root node symbol ($), the interface checks the module path regardless of whether this option is enabled.

 ### `/datasec=<string>`